keboola/developers-docs/integrate/storage/index.md

 ## Storage API Clients
 Although you can work directly with the API, we recommend using one of our Storage API clients, as they simplify some tasks.
-There are four Storage clients available with different feature sets:
+There are four Storage clients with different feature sets available:

-- [SAPI PHP client](https://github.com/keboola/storage-api-php-client) - a PHP library supporting most of the Storage API features; use it programatically in PHP.
+1. [SAPI PHP client](https://github.com/keboola/storage-api-php-client) - a PHP library supporting most of the Storage API features; use it programatically in PHP.
-- [SAPI R client](/integrate/storage/r-client/) - an R library supporting most data manipulation features of the Storage API; use it programatically in R.
+2. [SAPI R client](/integrate/storage/r-client/) - an R library supporting most data manipulation features of the Storage API; use it programatically in R.
-- [SAPI PHP CLI client](https://github.com/keboola/storage-api-cli) - a CLI (command line interface) application supporting basic data manipulation features of the Storage API; use it from the command line provided that you have PHP interpreter available.
+3. [SAPI PHP CLI client](https://github.com/keboola/storage-api-cli) - a CLI (command line interface) application supporting basic data manipulation features of the Storage API; use it from the command line provided that you have PHP interpreter available.
-- [SAPI Windows CLI client](/integrate/storage/win-cli-client/) - a CLI application supporting basic data manipulation features;
+4. [SAPI Windows CLI client](/integrate/storage/win-cli-client/) - a CLI application supporting basic data manipulation features;
 use it from the Windows command line.

 Additional tools: